goofy2k/TTGO-TAudio/README.md

 #### LEDS

  - one example working, but poor quality
  - looking for nicer demo's
+ - added layout.xlsx and a screenshot with a description of the layout of the LED array

 #### SD card reader
 - https://github.com/climufat/TTGO_mp3_player,  stripped down Liligo example.
 Only SD card and WM8978.
 No WiFi.
 C++ ESP-IDF NOK